 GCPH Program of Study

-The GCPH requires 19 quarter credit hours of study which can be pursued on a part-time basis.
-The courses within this program provide opportunities for learning about epidemiology and biostatistics, environmental health, health care improvement strategies and health behavior, health policy development, and the organizational basis of the health care system.
+The GCPH requires 20-21 quarter credit hours of study which can be pursued on a part-time basis.
+The courses within this program provide opportunities for learning about epidemiology and biostatistics, environmental health, health care systems and health behavior, ethics and systems thinking in public health or program evaluation.
 The GCPH Curriculum includes:

 Introduction to Biostatistics

 Principles of Health Behavior